Inspecting a Run

 stax top

-The hottest functions, as a flat leaderboard.
+The hottest functions or target-span names, as a flat leaderboard.

 bash